-6.7 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 2 (hybrids) (for example ATAD I and II), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' operations?
+6.7 What steps have been or are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 2 (hybrids/reverse hybrids/shell entities) (for example ATAD I, II and III), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' and local asset holding companies' operations?

-Andorra assumed the commitments of the CRS/OECD on 18 June 2014 and made its first report in September 2018 for major value accounts and in September 2019 regarding the rest of the accounts.
+Andorra assumed the commitments of the CRS/OECD on 18 June 2014 and made its first report in September 2018 for major value accounts and in September 2019 regarding the remaining accounts.